TheRealClodius/MemoryOS-Private-Server-AP-Expert/README.md

 ### Server Won't Start

 **Error: "OpenAI API key is required"**
-- Verify your API key is correctly set in `config.json`
+- Verify your API key is set as environment variable: `echo $OPENAI_API_KEY`
-- Ensure the key starts with `sk-` and is complete
+- Or check it's correctly added to your `config.json` file
-- Check your OpenAI account has available quota
+- Ensure your OpenAI account has available quota
+- See `SECURITY.md` for secure configuration guidance

 **Error: "Module not found"**
 - Install dependencies: `pip install mcp openai numpy faiss-cpu pydantic`